|Nutritional Guidelines (per serving)|

-Scotland has a wonderful relationship with desserts and none more so or more traditional than with a dish of Scottish Cranachan.
-You will sometimes hear the dessert called 'crowdie' as the cheese of the same name was sometimes used instead of the whipped cream.
+Scotland has a wonderful relationship with desserts and none more so, or more traditional, than with a dish of Scottish Cranachan.
+You will sometimes hear the dessert called crowdie, as the cheese of the same name was sometimes used instead of the whipped cream.

-- 8oz/250g fresh (Scottish if possible) raspberries
+- 8 ounces/250 grams fresh raspberries (Scottish raspberries, if possible)

-- 1 pint /475ml heavy or double cream
+- 1 pint heavy cream (or double cream)

 - 3 tablespoon good malt whisky

-- Add the pinhead oats and continually stirring, toast the oats until they have a light, nutty smell and are only just beginning to change color.
-Do not leave the oats unattended as the oatmeal can quickly burn, so they will need constant attention.
+Add the pinhead oats and continually stirring, toast the oats until they have a light, nutty smell and are only just beginning to change color.
+Do not leave the oats unattended, as the oatmeal can quickly burn, so they will need constant attention.

-- Keeping a handful of the raspberries to one side, place the remaining into a food processor and whiz once or twice to create a thick purée, do not over blend, it's okay if there are a few bigger lumps of fruits.
+Keeping a handful of the raspberries to one side, place the remaining into a food processor and whiz once or twice to create a thick purée.
+Do not over blend.
+It's okay if there are a few bigger lumps of fruits.

-- In a large, clean bowl whisk the cream and whisky to form firm peaks taking care not to over-whip.
+In a large, clean bowl, whisk the cream and whisky to form firm peaks taking care not to over-whip.

-- In either a large glass trifle bowl or into individual serving glasses, layer the dessert.
-You can start with a layer of the cream or raspberries; it is up to you.
+In either a large glass trifle bowl or into individual serving glasses, layer the dessert.
+You can start with a layer of the cream or raspberries.
+It is up to you.

 To serve the Cranachan, drizzle over a little extra honey (optional) and if you fancy, a piece or two of Scottish Shortbread.